dreamportdev/Osdev-Notes/06_IPC/02_Shared_Memory.md

 }
 ```

-Again we're omitted error handling and checking for `NULL` to keep the examples concise, but you should handle these cases in your code.
+Again we've omitted error handling and checking for `NULL` to keep the examples concise, but you should handle these cases in your code.
 The first part of the function should look similar, it's the same code used in `access_shared_memory`.
 The interesting part happens when the reference count reaches zero: we free the physical pages used, and free any memory we previously allocated.
 We also remove the shared memory instance from the linked list.

 ## Interesting Applications